nlsynth/karuta/docs/usersguide.rst

 ===================

 Communication between threads is really important for circuit design.
-While one simple way of communication is just to use shared registers or arrrays, Karuta also supports channel and mailbox to communicate between threads.
+While one simple way of communication is just to use shared registers or arrays, Karuta also supports channel and mailbox to communicate between threads.

 This example this just write values and read them from other threads.